Fort Worth Aviation Museum: Mission

 The Fort Worth Aviation Museum (FWAM) is dedicated to preserving and promoting the history of aviation in Fort Worth, the North Texas region, and around the world.
-The museum displays aviation artifacts and provides historical interpretation on a variety of military topics.
+The museum displays aviation artifacts and provides historical interpretation on a variety of civil and military topics.
 FWAM operates under the charter of the OV-10 Bronco Association, Inc., a 501(c)(3) not for profit corporation.

 In addition to an air park with twenty-four airplanes, FWAM houses two museums.
-Along with the B-36 Peacemaker Museum, the Forward Air Controllers' Museum tells the stories of Forward Air Control (FAC) used in Close Air Support (CAS), the history of the North American Rockwell OV-10 Bronco, and the history of aviation in North Texas with an emphasis on Air Force Plant #4 (now known as Lockheed Martin).
+Along with the B-36 Peacemaker Museum, the Forward Air Controllers' Museum tells the stories of Forward Air Control (FAC) used in Close Air Support (CAS), the history of the North American Rockwell OV-10 Bronco, and the history of aviation in North Texas with an emphasis on Air Force Plant 4 (currently operated by Lockheed Martin).

 FWAM's motto is "Bringing Aviation History to Life", and its mission is summarized as "Preservation, Inspiration, Education", or PIE.

+History

+The museum acquired an F-100F and the sole surviving F6U in 2025.